josefaidt/svelte-themer/README.md

 #### Theme Persistence

 By default svelte-themer persists the chosen theme with `localStorage`, and can be modified via the `key` prop.
+To disabled persistence, provide `key={null}`.

 ```html
 <ThemeWrapper key="my-svelte-app__theme">